50 Cent – I’m The Man [ft. Sonny Digital]. Lyrics & Meaning: From Gutter to Gold: The Hustler’s Ascent

 Whip it ’til I’m pullin’ off a lot

-The Hustle and The Payoff
+The Grind and The Gains

 Flippin’ checks, whip it, gettin’ money